-Emerging thoughts and questions
+How Brexit may affect your health – Emerging thoughts and questions

-Here are some emerging thoughts and questions on how Brexit could impact health in the UK.
 I only list a few and they are just the tip of the iceberg.
 I include links to my sources.

 Pulse, the journal for GPs, highlighted a few of the issues that the UK’s health sector will be grappling with.